Audience Data: Best Audience Datasets & Databases

 Modeled data is similar to inferred data in which companies create look-alike or behave-alike data based on the conclusions derived from declared data and inferred data.

-- The composition of the audience data - For instance, first-party data will cost more.
+● The composition of the audience data - First-party data tends to cost more than third-party

-- Scales (The number of platforms and devices that the audience data is extracted from)
+● Scale - The data’s geographical coverage, as well as the number of platforms and devices that the audience data is extracted from

 What are the common challenges when buying Audience Data?

-Undoubtedly, purchasing data from an audience data vendor and ensuring that it is what you are looking for, is reliable, and accurate is important.
-This is because audience data serves as a starting point for various campaigns and strategies, and if this goes wrong – it is likely that you won’t be able to achieve the goals.
+Undoubtedly, purchasing data from an audience data vendor and ensuring that it is what you are looking for, is reliable, and accurate is extremely important.
+This is because audience data serves as a starting point for various campaigns and strategies, and if this goes wrong – it is likely that you won’t be able to achieve your goals.
+Inaccurate data leads to imprecise targeting, which will affect the success of any campaign.

 What to ask Audience Data providers?

-Before buying data from an audience data provider, here are a few questions that you must ask:
+Before buying data from an audience data provider, here are a few questions that you should ask:

-- Is the audience data provided by you properly permissioned?
+● Is the audience data provided on a consent-managed basis?
 Which rules and regulations do you stick to?

-- Was the data modeled?
+● Was the data modelled?
 What was your objective behind this?

 Where can I buy Audience Data?